Emission photon statistics in collectively interacting dipole atom arrays in the low-intensity limit: Results

 \section{Results}

-Using the formalism described in Sec. \ref{sec:methods}, the density matrix can be evolved to study the dynamics of both the single and the double excitation states.
+Using the formalism described in Sec. \ref{sec:methods}, the density matrix can be evolved to study the dynamics of both the single and the double-excitation states.
 This paper will focus exclusively on correlations in the emitted light, and the correlations with the driving light fields will be ignored.

 To keep the data shown consistent, the configuration of the atoms will be kept the same in this section.
 There are $25$ atoms in a square lattice in the XZ plane with lattice separation $d$ ranging from $ 0.3 \lambda$ to $1.0 \lambda$.
+The minimum separation is limited to $ 0.3 \lambda$, since smaller separations can cause the coherent dipole-dipole coupling to be larger than $\Gamma_0$, resulting in other effects like the dipole blockade \cite{wb2020}.
 The atoms are polarized along the Z-axis.
 Although the data shown are only for a two-dimensional array, the results are qualitatively similar for other atom configurations.

-When there is no collective dipole interaction and the emission of each atom is uncorrelated with each other, the $g^{(2)}(0)$ will depend on the number of atoms as $(1-1/N)$.
-The results will be compared to this uncorrelated emission value which corresponds to $0.96$ for $25$ atoms
+When collective dipole interactions are absent, the steady-state density matrix contains no inter-atomic coherences ($\langle\hat{\sigma}_i^+\hat{\sigma}_j^- \rangle = 0$ for $i \neq j$), corresponding to independent emitters with only incoherent emission.
+In this limit, the $g^{(2)}(0)$ will depend on the number of atoms as $(1-1/N)$ \footnote{This $1-1/N$ expression corresponds to independent emitters in the weak-driving steady-state regime with no inter-atomic coherences.
+Independent emitters can exhibit a different zero-delay correlation of $2(1-1/N)$ in regimes of strong driving or when emission into a common indistinguishable mode produces interference \cite{agp2011}.}.
+The results will be compared to this independent-emitter reference value, which equals $0.96$ for $N = 25$ corresponding to nearly Poissonian photon statistics.